akeneo/pim-community-dev/TESTING.md

 - test that a user can fill in product values via the UI
 - test that an import can be launched via the CLI
+- test the response of a `/GET` product from the web API

 ## It's all about architecture